Teaching Magnetism with Bivectors: Bivector math reference

 Again the pattern is straightforward: reverse the wedge products as necessary to put the matching coordinate unit vectors next to each other, multiplying by $-1$ for each reversal, and the result is the wedge product of the remaining two unit vectors.

 Having established the formulas for cross products involving pseudovectors, we next consider dot products.
-The dot product of two pseudovectors $\alpha = \pvLv \cdot \pvMv$ is a scalar; one example is the energy of a magnetic dipole in an external magnetic field.
+The scalar product (or dot product) of two pseudovectors $\alpha = \pvLv \cdot \pvMv$ is a scalar; one example is the energy of a magnetic dipole in an external magnetic field.
 It can be written as

 As in previous equations, the factor of $\frac{1}{2}$ compensates for the duplication of entries in the two antisymmetric matrices.
 This sum over products of all matrix components is sometimes called the ``double dot product'' and is denoted by a colon: \footnote{In this work, the (single) dot product always represents matrix multiplication, or more precisely, tensor index contraction on one index.
 The double dot product notation used here for contraction on two indices is more common in engineering than in physics: in the traditional physics curriculum, students see second rank tensors only rarely before they learn index notation, at which point these shorthands become unnecessary.
 In geometric algebra the convention is different: there, roughly speaking, a (single) dot product denotes contraction on as many indices as possible, so the double index contraction of two bivectors would be represented by a single dot product.}